nerdyrodent/VQGAN-CLIP/README.md

 ```
 The `download_models.sh` script is an optional way to download a number of models.
 By default, it will download just 1 model.

+See https://github.com/CompVis/taming-transformers#overview-of-pretrained-models for more information about pre-trained models.

 By default, the model .yaml and .ckpt files are expected in the `checkpoints` directory.
 See https://github.com/CompVis/taming-transformers for more information on datasets and models.